willfarrell/template-npm/docs/CONTRIBUTING.md

 Before contributing to the project, make sure to have a look at our [Code of Conduct](/docs/CODE_OF_CONDUCT.md).

+Want to help, but finding new features and bugs a little daunting to tackle.
+Improving documentation (grammar, spelling, examples, internationalization), improving unit test coverage, and refactoring to use newer native APIs are great places to add value.

 ## 1. Fork

 Ensure git history is pulled from the `develop` branch.